What type of massage is right for me?

 Do you direct-bill my insurance provider?

 Mint Massage Therapy is located adjacent to the Winnipeg Conservatory of Music building.
 It is the very first right after the Empress St exit when going towards downtown/eastbound.
 The building is behind Blinds are Beautiful and St. John's Ambulance.
-The office is on the second floor accessible by stairs.
-You will be given an access code to get into the office area after booking.
+The entrance is at Door C and located directly on the main floor.

 Parking is free and unlimited.
 There are 6 spots directly in front of the building (one is handicap) and additional parking at the back of building in the gravel lot.